whybruhh/cse15l-lab-reports/lab-report-2-week-4.md

 - The result is 75,40,75,73

-- I notice that the bug here is because of the index of **second** close parentheses is two smaller than the `markdown.length()` .
+- I notice that the bug here is because of the index of **last** close parentheses is two smaller than the `markdown.length()` .
 Which mean current index is always one smaller than `markdown.length()`.

 - So, it start the loop again and again, causing an **_infinite loop_** bug.